rogerhu/compsci_guides/Majority-Element.md

 **⚠️ Common Mistakes**

 * We need to find the element that appears more than n / 2 times.
 Initially what we can do is store each element as key and their occurrences as value in a Hash Map.
 Then iterate over the Hash Map and look for the pair having value more than n/2.
-If found then return the key else return -1.
-Now this approach has a O(n) time complexity and O(n) space complexity.
-We can further improve its space complexity to O(1).
+If found then return the key.
+This approach has a O(n) time complexity and O(n) space complexity.
+We can further improve its space complexity to O(1) using the boyer-millers voting algorithm.

 ## 4: I-mplement